Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Proofs for Information-based Complexity

 \end{proof}

 Now, we can prove upper bounds for rejection sampling:

 \lemRejectionSampling*

-\begin{proof} \textbf{Step 1: Exact distribution.} We prove \eqref{eq:rejection_distribution} via induction on $n$.
+\begin{proof} \textbf{Step 1: Exact distribution.} We prove \Eqref{eq:rejection_distribution} via induction on $n$.
 For $n=0$, this is clear.
 Now, suppose the statement is true for $n \in \bbN_0$.
 Denote by $A$ the event that $\textsc{RejectionSampling}(f, g, n+1)$ accepts in the first iteration.
 Then, we have

 The density of $x \in \calX$ conditional on acceptance is